thibaut-neoledge/azure-docs.fr-fr/articles/marketplace-publishing/marketplace-publishing-get-publisher-support.md

 <properties
-   pageTitle="Accès au support d'éditeur pour Azure Marketplace | Microsoft Azure" description="Comment créer à et soumettre des demandes de support pour Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"
+   pageTitle="Accessing publisher support for the Azure Marketplace | Microsoft Azure" description="How to access and submit publisher support requests for the Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"